MCP Troubleshooting & Best Practices

 - Is the server

 connected?
-If not connected, troubleshoot connection issues first. - Does the MCP server itself not expose tools/resources?
+If not, troubleshoot connection issues first (see above). - Does the MCP server itself not expose tools/resources?
 Check its repository documentation to confirm.

 - http type: Are authentication/headers correct?
 Is it returning 401/403?